zy12aaf168/css-key-concepts-responsive-design/README.md

 Hint: You'll need to target the parent container for your cat cards and add a width to it

-Top tip: add borders around your parent and child containers.
+Top tip: add temporary borders around your parent and child containers.
 This will help you identify what's what 🙂

 - Don't forget to test how your page looks on different screen sizes using your browser tools!